probr/probr-pack-kubernetes/internal/summary/README.md

 # Summary Engineering Notes

-Summary is intended for development use to enable systematic event logging.
+Summary is intended for development use to enable systematic probe logging.

-These logs are designed to be one-per-event.
-Each test may have multiple events, and multiple events will likely share similar event types.
-Events will overwrite _within_ each test, however, to ensure that only one event type is logged per test.
+These logs are designed to be one-per-probe.
+Each test may have multiple probes, and multiple probes will likely share similar probe types.
+Probes will overwrite _within_ each test, however, to ensure that only one probe type is logged per test.

 ### State

 A new State context is created each time `probr` is run, and is readily accessible anywhere in the code via `summary.State`.

-**SummaryStateStruct.LogEventMeta**
+**SummaryStateStruct.LogProbeMeta**

-Adding entries to the an Event's meta data requires the name of the test and a key-value pair to be inserted.
+Adding entries to the an Probe's meta data requires the name of the test and a key-value pair to be inserted.

 ```
 n := "name-of-the-current-test"
 k = "arbitrary_key_name"
 v = "string_value"
-summary.State.LogEventMeta(n, k, v)
+summary.State.LogProbeMeta(n, k, v)
 ```

 **SummaryStateStruct.LogPodName**